JakobSchoeberle/CAD-Documentation/docs/Resources/FramingJig.md

 # Framing Jig

 The Framing Jig is a tool designed to assist in the process of manufacturing robot frames.
 It ensures that the frame is held square during assembly.
-The Framing Jig utilizes a sacrificial reference surface and reuseable reference blocks.
+The jig utilizes a sacrificial reference surface and reuseable reference blocks.
+It’s primarily designed to keep the frame in square while fasting it together.

 ![Example Jig](../images/Framingjig.png)